Celebrating Existence

 BIBLE STUDIES AND PRAYER PODCASTS ON LifeAudio.com

-For countries of the world, click on this link under the PRAY section of the website ( no 5) for a list of the countries of the world in alphabetical order.
+For countries of the world .click on this link under the PRAY section of the website ( no 5) for a list of the countries of the world in alphabetical order.

-The Reedemed Christian Church of God Special Holy Ghost Services is aired Live on YouTube every first Friday of every month from 19hrs GMT prompt.
-We experience powerful praise and worship sessions, sermons, Bible Study, prayer sessions and an atmosphere of miracles and testimonies.
-This event will be aired live on YouTube.
+*The Reedemed Christian Church of God Special Holy Ghost Services is aired Live on YouTube every first Friday of every month from 19hrs GMT prompt.
+We experience powerful praise and worship sessions, sermons, Bible Study, prayer sessions and an atmosphere of miracles and testimonies .
+This event will be aired live on YouTube .
 It is an event you cannot afford to miss.

-Theme for March Holy Ghost Service is JOY UNSPEAKABLE.
-See prayer points from March Holy Ghost Service.
+Theme for JUNE Holy Ghost Service is DESTINED FOR GREATNESS 2.See prayer points from JUNE Holy Ghost Service below.

 PRAYER POINTS